2025 Best Welding Technology/Welder Schools in Colorado

 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the wielding degree levels they offer.

-Any student pursuing a degree in welding technology/welder needs to take a look at Pueblo Community College.
-Pueblo Community College is a medium-sized public college located in the city of Pueblo.
-This college ranks 20th out of 33 schools for overall quality in the state of Colorado.
+Any student pursuing a degree in welding technology/welder has to check out Pueblo Community College.
+Pueblo Community College is a moderately-sized public college located in the medium-sized city of Pueblo.
+This college ranks 15th out of 31 colleges for overall quality in the state of Colorado.

-There were about 223 welding technology/welder students who graduated with this degree at Pueblo Community College in the most recent year we have data available.
+There were approximately 223 welding technology/welder students who graduated with this degree at Pueblo Community College in the most recent year we have data available.

-There were roughly 136 welding technology/welder students who graduated with this degree at Aims Community College in the most recent year we have data available.
+There were roughly 416 welding technology/welder students who graduated with this degree at FRCC in the most recent year we have data available.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.